rockettheme/docs/Docs/wordpress/themes/hybrid/demo_posts.md

 By default, WordPress displays the most recent articles in this area of the page.
 You can assign specific categories to the blog view by navigating to **Admin -> Hybrid Theme -> Content -> Blog View -> Blog Category** and entering (comma separated) category IDs.
 If the field is left blank, the most recent posts will appear.

-Below, we have listed the settings of the post titled **Digital SLRs**.
+Below, we have listed the settings of the post titled **Style: the Central Focus for the Hybrid Template.**.

 | Option         | Settings                                            |
 | :------------- | :-------------------------------------------------- |